Virus-proofing sports facilities presents a big challenge

-MINNEAPOLIS (AP) — The jersey-wearing camaraderie.
+MINNEAPOLIS — The jersey-wearing camaraderie.
 The scent of sizzling sausages.
 The buzz before a big game.

 The distinctive atmosphere of live sports, that feeling in the air, will return in time as pandemic restrictions are eased.
 But will that very air be safe in a closed arena with other fans in attendance?